JosteinBrevik/War/README.md

   - Game lengths follow a pretty nice curve
   - Longest game is usually around 2000 rounds
   - No games went infinite
+  - 0.4% of games ended after less than 26 rounds, which means that fewer rounds were played than the number of cards each player started with

 Results without shuffling:
   - Average game takes about 500 rounds